Management

 You will see output similar to the following:

-command lists only the first 20 functions.
-If you have more functions and need to list additional ones, you can specify the data length (limit) and offset for the returned results using the following options:
+By default, the fn list command lists only the first 20 functions.
+If you have more functions and need to list additional ones, you can use the following options to specify the data length and offset for the command's return:

 tcb fn list -l 10